 “James, I think I should go and sit with my own table now.
 Bye!”
 I stand, kiss him on the cheek, and head over to sit between Hattie and Jimmy.

 “What’s up, guys?
 Jimmy, I told you not to torture your food like that!
-The poor pig went through enough already.”
+The poor pig has been through enough already.”

 Jimmy ignores me, dissecting a piece of crispy bacon with a toothpick and grinning evilly.

 “I live to torment animals,” He admits.
 “Especially the dead ones.”